Sitiel/Mythos/README.md

 Mythos : A game about Greek Mythology
 ======================

-**Mythos** is a game made in a month about the greek mythology.
+**Mythos** is a game about Greek mythology.
+It was developed in a month.
-It's a third person player game where you have to build your city and survive to ennemies attacks.
+It's a third person game where you have to build your own city and survive incoming enemy attacks.

 ![Mythos Screenshot](https://media.githubusercontent.com/media/Sitiel/GameDevGroup2/master/Github_Images/screenshot.png)

-## Table of content
+## Table of contents

 - [Installation](#installation)
 - [List of packages used](#list-of-packages-used)